COCO: A Platform for Comparing Continuous Optimizers in a Black-Box Setting: Benchmarking methodology

 \subsection{Aggregation}

 A typical benchmark suite consists of about 20--100 functions with 5--15 instances for each function.
 For each instance, up to about 100 targets are considered for the performance assessment.
-This means we consider at least \(20\times5=100\), and up to \(100\times15\times100=150\,000\) runtimes for the performance assessment.
-To make them amenable to the experimenter, we need to summarize these data.
+This means we consider at least \(20\times5=100\), and up to \(100\times15\times100=150\,000\) runtimes to assess performance.
+To make them amenable to examination and interpretation, we need to summarize these data.

-Our idea behind an aggregation is to make a statistical summary over a set or subset of \emph{problems of interest over which we assume a uniform distribution}.
-From a practical perspective this means to have no simple way to distinguish between these problems and to select an optimization algorithm accordingly --- in which case an aggregation for a single algorithm would not be helpful --- and that we face each problem with similar probability.
-We do not aggregate over dimension, because dimension can and should be used for algorithm selection.
+The semantic idea behind aggregation is to compute a statistical summary over a set or subset of problems of interest \emph{over which we assume a uniform distribution}.
+From a practical perspective, this means we assume to face each problem with similar probability \emph{and} we have no simple way to distinguish between these problems to select a solver accordingly.
+If we can distinguish between problems easily, for example, according to their input dimension, the aggregation of data (for a single solver) is rather counterproductive.
+Because the dimension is known in advance and can be used for solver selection, we never aggregate over dimension.
+This has no significant drawback when all functions are scalable in the dimension.